 It is not the first time white tries to shock the “Sicilian Mafioso” with an extravagant 2nd move.
 Not so long ago Zviaginsev played 2.Na3 against Khalifman, who could not avoid laughing at the board when he saw that move.

-If you want to learn how to play common endgames well, I suggest you checking out our premium training course where we spend a lot of time drilling most often occurring chess endings so that you will not have to guess on the winning approach, but simply would know how to win these positions:
+If you want to learn how to play common endgames well, I suggest you check out our premium training course where we spend a lot of time drilling the most often occurring chess endings so that you will not have to guess the winning approach, but simply would know how to win these positions:

-However, the laugh did not last as Zviaginsev went on to win the game convincingly and 2.Na3 became fashionable and played by very strong Grandmasters like Malakhov.
+However, the laugh did not last as Zviaginsev went on to win the game convincingly and 2.Na3 became fashionable.
+And, was played by very strong Grandmasters like Malakhov.
 Another extravagant move is 2.a3!? employed by Mamedyarov, although it has never caught on too much.

 Let’s go back to our subject, 2.Be2.
 The idea of this move, basically, is to be able to recapture on d1 with the bishop in case black executes the rupture d5 and dxe4.
 So what white wants is:

-Also worth noticing is that in the event that black could play his knight to d4 once the white queen have gone to e1 (attacking e2 and c2), white can just answer with Bd1.
-This idea is borrowed from some systems in the Dutch Defense and has not been played much at GM level until recently, when GM Igor Kovalenko employed it twice (successfully) in the Najdorf Memorial.
+Also worth noticing is that in the event that black could play his knight to d4 once the white queen has gone to e1 (attacking e2 and c2), white can just answer with Bd1.
+This idea is borrowed from some systems in the Dutch Defense and has not been played much at the GM level until recently when GM Igor Kovalenko employed it twice (successfully) in the Najdorf Memorial.

-As a conclusion, we would like to let the reader know that, while this system is not a promise for an opening advantage, it doesn’t lead to a worse position and neither does black have a direct way to punish 2.Be2.
-Therefore, it is just as playable as any other weapon at white’s disposal, but it has some fresh ideas and possibilities to play ”out of the book”.
+In conclusion, we would like to let the reader know that, while this system is not a promise for an opening advantage, it doesn’t lead to a worse position and neither does black have a direct way to punish 2.Be2.
+Therefore, it is just as playable as any other weapon at white’s disposal.
+But, it has some fresh ideas and possibilities to play ”out of the book”.
 Good luck!